In this lesson

 Two ways to generate equivalent ratios.
 The curriculum names both:

 12 : 20becomes3 : 5by dividing by 4.
-Partition is only available when the two terms share a factor.
+Partition only works when the two terms share a factor.

 The cross-product property